Azores Passage Discussion

 Volunteer to Help

-The Azores Rally will depart from St Martin in the Caribbean or Hampton, VA May 18, 2025 weather permitting.
+The Azores Rally will depart from Bermuda on June 1, 2026 weather permitting.
 Participants should be flexible enough to allow for a delay in departure due to weather.
 At this time of year weather the central Atlantic can be quite changeable with the effects of late season cold fronts.
 The timing of the departure is set to be late enough to avoid most strong North Atlantic winter gales and before the onset of tropical systems.

 The passage often provides the full range of strong winds and big seas, lumpy seas from effects of changing weather systems, strong ocean currents, and gentle winds and seas.
 The expert input before and during the passage from weather forecaster Chris Parker of the Marine Weather Center (MWC) will help sailors in making sound decisions on timing of departure and offshore routing.
 Rally participants receive updates as necessary from the MWC while underway to aid sailors with changing conditions while on passage, as well as assistance from Salty Dawg shoreside coordinators (SSC) for any unexpected challenges.